iholloma/crdh/_essays/v01-07-attracted-by-the-khaki.md

 female delinquency as a problem stemming from the challenges of vast urbanization and immigration.
-By visualizing both the volume of admissions and the geography of where girls were arrested and sentenced, we get a clearer picture of how the rhetoric of a war-time delinquency crisis may have translated to Virginia's local communities.
+By visualizing both the volume of admissions and the geography of where girls were arrested and sentenced, we get a clearer picture of how the rhetoric of a wartime delinquency crisis may have translated to Virginia's local communities.
 The case of Virginia seems to indicate that delinquency studies to date may have been too urban in their focus, failing to see that rural communities